 Alan Davies is one of the UK's best-loved award winning comedians, actors and television personalities.
 Instantly recognisable and synonymous as the long-suffering permanent celebrity panellist on popular panel quiz show 'QI' and for his portrayal of Jonathan Creek, a trick-deviser for a stage magician with a sideline in solving crimes.

 Upon his return to England, Alan secured a television spot within six months, and in 1991 he was named Time Out's Best Young Comic.
 He continued touring and performing in the UK, Canada and Australia, winning the Edinburgh Festival Critics Award for Comedy in 1994.
 That show was released on video and audio cassette in 1995 as "Alan Davies Live at The Lyric" recorded as part of the Perrier Pick of the Fringe season in 1994.

 He also appeared in Bob & Rose, The Brief, Miss Marple and Hotel Babylon.
 In 2004, he starred as Henry Farmer, a maverick barrister, in the ITV Sunday night drama The Brief, although he quit after the second series.
 His theatre debut was in Morris Panych's Auntie & Me.
 The production was a sell-out success at the 2002 Edinburgh Festival and transferred to the West End in 2003.
 Alan returned to the stage in 2005, this time alongside Bill Bailey as Felix in The Odd Couple, again at the Edinburgh Fringe.

-QI wouldn't be the show it is without its one-and-only permanent panellist, other than host Stephen Fry.
+QI wouldn't be the show it is without its one-and-only permanent panellist, other than current host Sandi Toksvig.
 Alan is the only guest who refuses the offer of seeing the questions one hour in advance (guests are given this opportunity to be able to think of some jokes) which makes his consistent performance even more remarkable.
 He has also appeared in all but one of the shows entire run since 2003, because he was in Paris watching Arsenal play in the 2006 Champions League Final.

-Alan Davies returned to live comedy in 2013 with a stand up tour titled "Life is Pain" and is now available for awards hosting events and for after dinner stand up comedy sets.
+Following a hiatus, Alan Davies returned to live comedy in 2013 with a stand up tour titled "Life is Pain" and is now available for awards hosting events and for after dinner stand up comedy sets.